MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       Responsibilities include:
       - Realization of framing, routing, and animation of web pages(self-learned).
       - Discussions with members of other groups, such as dry-lab, wet-lab, human-practice, etc.

+      Achievements include:
+      - an existing website(available at https://2023.igem.wiki/cau-china/).
+      - a gold medal & best new basic part nomination(undergraduate track) in iGEM.

   - position: Primary-Auxiliary Memory Mapping Simulator
     company_name: Participant
     company_url: ''